-As part of the recent Open Studio at Room and Board, the San Francisco online magazine BobCut wrote a nice article about my wood sculptures, my inspiration, the sustainability aspect of my work and my process.
+As part of the recent Open Studio at Room and Board, the San Francisco online magazine BobCut wrote a nice article about my wood sculptures, my inspiration, the sustainability aspect of my work and my artistic process.
 Read full article.

 I am very excited that Room and Board of San Francisco has invited me to show my work at their San Francisco showroom for the upcoming SF Open Studio by ArtSpan.org.
 Room and Board is hosting 16 local artists and kicks off the art show with an artist reception on Thursday, November 2, 2017 from 6 to 8pm at 685 Seventh Street in San Francisco.
 Enjoy beautiful art, live music by Caleb Murray and the Blue Horizon and food from Troya, a local modern Turkish Mediterranean eatery.

 Please RSVP Now!